operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 - Access to a Kubernetes v1.11.3+ cluster (v1.16.0+ if using `apiextensions.k8s.io/v1` CRDs).
 - User logged with admin permission.
 See [how to grant yourself cluster-admin privileges or be logged in as admin][role-based-access-control]

+## Overview

+By using operators, it’s possible not only to provide all expected resources but also to manage them dynamically, programmatically, and at execution time.
+To illustrate this idea, imagine if someone accidentally changed a configuration or removed a resource by mistake; in this case, the operator could fix it without any human intervention.

+We will create a sample project to let you know how it works and this sample will:

+- Create a memcached Deployment if it doesn't exist
+- Ensure that the Deployment size is the same as specified by the Memcached CR spec
+- Update the Memcached CR status using the status writer with the names of the memcached pods

 ## Create a new project

 Use the CLI to create a new memcached-operator project: